JohannesKahl/be.shell/README.md

 Description
 ======

 This repository contains my configs and relative themes for [BE::Shell](http://sourceforge.net/p/be-shell/code/ci/master/tree/).
+Check the [gallery](https://github.com/Hombremaledicto/be.shell/wiki/Gallery) to see a preview of the presets available.

 **Reference**